2025 Major League Baseball All-Star Game: Logo and uniforms

 On July 22, 2024, the logo for the 2025 All-Star Game was unveiled.
 The typeface was based on the Braves' team script on the logo and uniforms, while the overall design was inspired by architecture within The Battery Atlanta, an entertainment district around Truist Park.

-On September 30, 2024, Major League Baseball announced that each team's regular-season home and away uniforms will be used once again in the All-Star Game, a practice that was last seen in the 2019 game.
-Standard league-specific uniforms, which players wore for the 2021 through 2024 All-Star Games, will be worn for the July 14 All-Star Workout Day and Home Run Derby; unveiled on June 16, 2025, the Practice/Derby jerseys and hats feature red trim and have primary colors of navy blue for American League participants and light royal blue for National League players.
+On September 30, 2024, Major League Baseball announced that each team's regular-season home and away uniforms would be used once again in the All-Star Game, a practice that was last seen in the 2019 game.
+Standard league-specific uniforms, which players wore for the 2021 through 2024 All-Star Games, would be worn for the July 14 All-Star Workout Day and Home Run Derby; unveiled on June 16, 2025, the Practice/Derby jerseys and hats featured red trim and had primary colors of navy blue for American League participants and light royal blue for National League players.

-On July 3, 2025, MLB announced that the Home Run Derby participants from the American League will each wear uniform number 3, while National League entrants will wear number 44 — the respective uniform numbers of Babe Ruth and Hank Aaron.
+On July 3, 2025, MLB announced that the Home Run Derby participants from the American League would each wear uniform number 3, while National League entrants will wear number 44 — the respective uniform numbers of Babe Ruth and Hank Aaron.
 The number idea came from CC Sabathia, special assistant to the MLB commissioner and former pitcher, as a nod to not only to the host franchise (Aaron played the bulk of his career with the Milwaukee/Atlanta Braves, while Ruth finished his with the Boston Braves), but also the dates of the Derby (July 14, or 7/14, was Ruth's career home run total) and All-Star Game (July 15, or 7/15, the number where Aaron, in Atlanta, surpassed Ruth on the all-time HR list).